onfido/castor/CONTRIBUTING.md

     yarn build

-It will concurrently execute multiple steps for each package:
+It generates style tokens, then concurrently executes multiple steps for each package by:

-- generates compressed `.css` files (without source map) for vanilla integration
+- generating compressed `.css` files (without source map) for vanilla integration
-- generates ESM compiled `.js` from `.ts` files with `tsc` and `tsconfig.json`
+- generating ESM compiled `.js` from `.ts` files with `tsc` and `tsconfig.json`

 ## Publish new version